olicoding/ClimateScoop/README.md

 - **Responsive Design**: Optimized for a seamless experience across various devices.
 - **Performance Optimization**: Leverages Next.js for efficient server-side rendering and dynamic data loading.
 - **Accessibility and User Experience**: Focused on accessibility and straightforward user experience.
+- **PWA & Offline Support**: Utilizes next-pwa caching strategies in combination with a custom service worker, providing access to resources in limited connectivity or even complete offline scenarios.

 ## CI/CD and Environment Strategy